-Use of Proceeds -aligned with the SBP and best practices identified by VE
+Use of Proceeds - aligned with the GBP & SBP

-- Eligible Loans are clearly defined and detailed, the Issuer has communicated the nature of the expenditures, the eligibility criteria, the target populations, and the location of the Housing Associations that will receive the Eligible Loans. - The Social Objectives are clearly defined, these are relevant for all the Eligible Loans and set in coherence with sustainability objectives defined in international standards. - The Expected Social Benefits are clear and precise, these are considered relevant, measurable, and will be quantified for all the Eligible Loans in the reporting. - The Issuer has committed to not have refinancing.
+- Most Eligible Categories are clearly defined, the Issuer has communicated the nature of the expenditures, the eligibility criteria, the target populations, and the location of the Housing Associations that will receive the Eligible Loans.
+The eligibility criteria of the Renewable Energy and Energy Efficiency categories could be further defined. - The Environmental and Social Objectives are clearly defined, these are relevant for all the Eligible Loans and set in coherence with sustainability objectives defined in international standards. - The Expected Environmental and Social Benefits are clear and precise, these are considered relevant, measurable, and will be quantified for all the Eligible Categories in the reporting. - The Issuer has committed to not have refinancing.

-Evaluation and Selection - aligned with the SBP and best practices identified by VE
+Evaluation and Selection - aligned with the GBP & SBP

 - The process for Loans Evaluation and Selection has been clearly defined and detailed by the Issuer, it is considered well-structured in all the evaluation and selection steps (including the proposal, selection, validation, monitoring of Eligible Loans).
-The roles and responsibilities clear and include relevant internal expertise.
-The Process will be publicly disclosed in the Framework and in this SPO. - Eligibility criteria (selection and exclusion) for loans selection have been clearly defined and detailed by the Issuer, for all of the Eligible Loans. - The process applied to identify and manage potentially material E&S risks associated with the loans is publicly disclosed (in the herewith SPO and in the Framework).
-The Process is considered robust: it combines monitoring, identification and corrective measures for all Eligible Loans.
+The roles and responsibilities are clear and include relevant internal expertise.
+The Process will be publicly disclosed in the Framework and in this SPO. - Eligibility criteria (selection and exclusion) for loans selection have been clearly defined by the Issuer, for a majority of Eligible Categories. - The process applied to identify and manage potentially material E&S risks associated with the loans is publicly disclosed (in the herewith SPO and in the Framework).
+The Process is considered robust: it combines monitoring, identification and corrective measures for all Eligible Loans (see detailed analysis on pages 18 20).

-Management of Proceeds - aligned with the SBP
+Management of Proceeds - aligned with the GBP & SBP